TheDarven/taupegun/README.md

 /heal - Heals all players.
 /g <message> - To send an alert in the chat room.
 /playerkill <pseudo> - Removes a player from the game even if he is disconnected.
-/players - To see the list of players still in play.
+/players - To display the list of players still in play.

 • All the players :
 /rules - To see the configuration of the game (in game).
+/item - Gives the lobby item to the player (add in 2.4.1)

 • Moles :
 /claim - Get his mole kit back.